jtpio/pydata-paris-2025/index.md

 # Chat with Remote Models

+Connect to AI providers, directly from your browser:

+- Anthropic
+- OpenAI
+- Mistral

 ---

+TODO: screencast

+---

 # Agent Mode

+-

 ---

 # Accept / Reject Diffs

+`jupyterlab-cell-diff` provides a command to display diffs under input cells:

+TODO: screenshot

 ---

+TODO: screencast for showing diffs

+---

 # Execute JupyterLab Commands

+- Expose arbitrary JupyterLab commands as `tools` to the agent.
+- `discover_commands` to find available commands
+- `execute_command` to execute a command

 ---